 Imagine yourself in a world where every decision you make is dependent on the conditions surrounding it.
 In Arabic grammar, prepositions of conditions play a crucial role in expressing hypothetical situations and conditional clauses.
 These prepositions indicate the circumstances under which an action or event occurs.
 They allow us to convey the idea of something happening if certain conditions are met.

 Examples of prepositions of the condition include ‘إذا’ (if), ‘لو’ (if only), and ‘عندما’ (when).
 By using these prepositions, we can construct complex sentences that highlight the relationship between cause and effect.
 Understanding how to use prepositions of conditions in Arabic grammar enables us to express ourselves more precisely when discussing hypothetical scenarios or setting up conditional clauses.

 So, next time you find yourself pondering a hypothetical situation, remember to utilize these important linguistic tools!

 Empower yourself with the ability to convey emotion and capture attention by mastering the use of prepositions of agency in expressing your thoughts and desires.
 In Arabic grammar, prepositions of agency provide a way to indicate the doer or agent of an action.
 Here are four examples and usages:

 - بواسطة (bi-waasitah): This preposition is used to show that something was done through a specific means or instrument.
 Example: قرأت الكتاب بواسطة المصباح – I read the book using a flashlight.

-- عن طريق (‘an tareeq): It expresses doing something by means of another person or entity.
+- عن طريق (‘an tareeq): It expresses doing something using another person or entity.
 Example: تم إرسال البريد عن طريق البريد الإلكتروني – The mail was sent via email.